kayceesrk/cs3300_m22/assignments/01_macro_to_mini/macro_to_mini.md

 ## Assignment details

-The Flex file should be named as `A1.l` and the Bison file should be named as `A1.y`.
+Your submission should be named `<YOUR-ROLLNO>_P0.tar.gz` compressed file.
+For example, if your roll number is `cs20b220`, then the file should be named `cs20b220_P0.tar.gz`.
+The compressed gzip archive should contain two files.
+A Flex file named as `A1.l` and a Bison file named as `A1.y`.

-If the `X.java` is a valid MacroJava program, then the following commands should generate the correct MiniJava code `Y.java`.
+If `X.java` is a valid MacroJava program, then the following commands should generate the correct MiniJava code `Y.java`.
 Take input from standard input and write to standard output.